Frequently Asked Questions

 Are there any special requirements to register for CWE classes?

 While college admission is not required, some CWE classes do have special requirements, and therefore, you must register in person.
 These classes include the Health Careers classes.
 However, most classes do not have special requirements.
-Simply register and attend class!
+Simply register, make payment and attend class!

 How do I pay for classes?